kikito/tween.lua/README.md

 * the library no longer has "an internal list of tweens".
 Instead, `tween.new` returns an individual tween, which must be updated individually with `t:update(dt)`
-* tweens can go forwards and backwards (trying to set the internal clock to a negative number raises an error)
+* tweens can go forwards and backwards (trying to set the internal clock to a negative number makes it zero)